Preliminary report into Bell LongRanger helicopter accident in Kosciuszko National Park released

 At about 1455 a collision occurred between an Aurizon grain train 68A3 and a heavy road vehicle at passive occupation crossing ID2044 (186.1 km), resulting in derailment of 2 locomotives and 8 wagons.
 The road vehicle, track, and at least one locomotive were damaged.
 The 2 train drivers and road vehicle driver sustained minor injuries.

-Collision with terrain involving Cessna A150M, VH-CYO 5 km west-south-west of Peachester, Queensland, on 23 June 2021 - preliminary report
+Collision with terrain involving Cessna A150M, VH-CYO 5 km west-south-west of Peachester, Queensland, on 23 June 2021 - final report

 Spin recovery accident investigation highlights limitation of Mueller/Beggs spin recovery technique for some aircraft types

 Derailment of freight train 9281 near Charters Towers, Queensland, on 30 December 2020 - final report

 The derailment of a freight train after heavy rainfall near Charters Towers highlights to rail infrastructure managers the importance of adequate and well-maintained drainage.

 Collision with terrain involving Bell Helicopter 206L-4, VH-PRW 33 km north west of Adaminaby, New South Wales on 3 April 2022 - preliminary report

 The Australian Transport Safety Bureau has released a preliminary report from its ongoing investigation into a Bell LongRanger helicopter accident in Kosciuszko National Park on 3 April.